 (a) Refer to the territory loss costs/rates for the Loss Cost.
-Use the Private Passenger Types Loss Cost.
+Use the Trucks, Tractors And Trailers Loss Cost.

 (b) Refer to Paragraph B.3.h. for the All Other Types Fire Department Factor.

 (c) Refer to Rule 293.B.7. for the Medical Expense Coverage Factor.